 The overall project aim is to provide a sports village with leisure, education, and residential uses and attract further private investment to the area.

 Above: Aerial view of the Community Sport Village Area.

 Redevelopment of the existing town centre Stanley Buildings to create modern office space for new start-ups and growing businesses, and providing business advice for growth-ambitious small businesses.

 The Edge is the name given to the new extended managed workspace that will bring into use large parts of the upper floors of the building to create a vibrant business hub with a choice of offices,meeting rooms, co-working and breakout spaces.

 Above: Stanley Buildings

 Upgrading the world famous Blackpool Illuminations to attract new visitors by developing new features and lighting technology.

 A number of new centrepiece attractions will be designed alongside new lighting infrastructure improvements and essential technical equipment needed to deliver the illuminations in a greener, more sustainable way.

-The service will be located in a vacant town centre unit within Bickerstaffe House, a council owned building.
+The Platform is located in a town centre unit within Bickerstaffe House, a council owned building.

 Blackpool Council received £243,029 in Capacity Funding to support the development of the project business cases and to support programme development and management costs.